bainsy88/Ibm-Containers-Labs-Denmark/0-prereqs.md

 ###### Hands-On Lab Demonstrating the Enterprise-Grade Capabilities of IBM Containers

 1. Pre-requisite installation
-    * Install Docker 1.8.1 or later from [Docker](https://docs.docker.com/engine/installation/).
-The easiest option is to install the full [Docker Toolbox](https://www.docker.com/docker-toolbox).
+    * Install Docker 1.8.1 or later from [Docker](https://www.docker.com/products/docker).
+      - Note if you are using windows 7 or below you will need to use [Docker Toolbox](https://www.docker.com/docker-toolbox) instead.
     * Install the [Cloud Foundry CLI version 6.12.0 or later][cloud-foundry-cli] from the GitHub repository
     * Install the [IBM Containers plugin][ibm-containers-cli] for the Cloud Foundry CLI
-2. Sign up for an IBM Bluemix account at [https://console.eu-gb.bluemix.net][bluemix-signup-link]
+2. Sign up for an IBM Bluemix account at [Bluemix Signup][bluemix-signup-link]
    ![Bluemix](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/1-bluemix-signup.jpg)
    ![Signup](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/4-bluemix-trial.jpg)
 3. Log into IBM Bluemix